Guidance for producers.

-Defra leads on policy relating to the waste provisions of the Directive with regards to waste portable batteries.
-There are two sets of UK regulations: the 2008 Regulations deal with internal market aspects, whilst the 2009 Regulations address waste battery collection and recycling issues.
+Defra leads on policy relating to the waste provisions of the directive with regards to waste portable batteries.
+There are 2 sets of UK regulations: the 2008 regulations deal with internal market aspects, whilst the 2009 regulations address waste battery collection and recycling issues.

 Who is affected?